-Throughout the rest of this trip however I’ll get around only with the nice drivers of Lyft.
+Throughout the rest of this trip however I get around only with the nice drivers of Lyft.
 I wonder: since the bus isn’t much cheaper, is riding it some sort of rearguard communitarian action?
-Everybody has the necessary phone; do they not have the necessary credit or debit card?
-They probably have that too.
-So most likely the issue is simply cost, the $3–5 difference between a ride within the city on Lyft or the bus.
-This seems like a pretty meager cost difference.
+Doubtful, because almost everyone has the requisite phone.
+So they lack the requisite credit or debit card?
+Also doubtful.
+So most likely the issue is simply cost, which within the city is likely a mere $3–5 difference between a journey on the bus or with Lyft; the difference is meager.

-Out we trundle; I’ll take the suitcase.
+Out we trundle.
 An old pleasure it is, walking a main American road near the outskirts of town — oversized, sparse and slightly run-down.
-We turn left off the main drag and it’s a lovely green residential neighborhood, and left again, and there it is, the bed and breakfast, a shock of magnificence on this verdant street, exactly what I’d hoped for weeks ago when planning this thing from the web browser.
+We turn left off the main drag and it’s a lovely green residential neighborhood, and left again, and there it is, the bed and breakfast, a shock of magnificence on this verdant street, exactly what I’d hoped for weeks ago when planning from the web browser.

-The couple who run it are middle-aged tall white and handsome.
-Faint tendrils of snoot sail over however; after spending hundreds of thousand of dollars on a gorgeous old heap perhaps they forgot they’d need to serve their inferiors to earn it back.
+The owners are a middle-aged couple — tall, white and handsome.
+Faint tendrils of snoot waft over however; after spending hundreds of thousand of dollars on a gorgeous old heap perhaps they’d forgotten they’d need to serve their inferiors to earn it back.

 After I settle in the owner recommends dinner at an Italian eatery (my mention of the place recommended on the bus evinces a true wince).
-I walk down there in the dark but the establishment is tinkly, white and hectic and doesn’t feel right for a solitary diner.
+By the time I walk down there it’s dark.
+I see the white-tablecloth establishment is tinkly and hectic and doesn’t feel right for a solitary diner.
 I continue past, unsure, and peer into the window of my first marijuana dispensary; a young black dude steps out and welcomes me in.
-But nosiree, not yet, no induced fun frantic hysteria for me until after this conference is done.
-That’s because I’m speaking at it, oh dear.
+But nosiree, not yet, no fun induced frantic hysteria for me until after this conference is done — because I’m speaking, oh dear.

-Even as my flight had approached Denver’s McLean Airport, my mild surprise at the harsh flat barren landscape east of the city had fallen away to a stab of anxiety.
-This is not merely a trip to a conference — I’m speaking at the thing.
-And though once upon a time I attended a college where public speaking was the only required course, and didn’t always do terribly badly, that was many years ago.
+Even as my flight had approached Denver’s McLean Airport, my mild surprise at the flat barren landscape east of the city had fallen away to a stab of anxiety — because I’m speaking, oh dear.
+Once upon a time I did attend a college where public speaking was the only required course, and didn’t always do terribly badly, but that was many years ago.
+Oh dear.

 Next door to the Italian place is a ramen restaurant full of students.
-Groups throng outside but seating for a single diner is I’m told no problem.
+Groups throng outside awaiting tables but seating for a single diner is no problem.
 Here the discomfort of eating alone is alleviated by squashed benches and single-course fare.
 Students abound; a father and his teenage daughters are crammed up next to me.
-The big Asian soup arrives in its wooden bowl.
-It’s the perfect recuperation from a long airplane ride and a day extended by 7 hours.
+The Asian soup arrives in its big wooden bowl; what fabulous recuperation from a long airplane ride and a day extended 7 hours.

 This soup signifies.
-I may well have followed the innkeeper’s recommendation due simply to it being my only instruction.
-Thankfully, this time at least, mental chatter and rigidity gave way to feeling.
-Slurping all this hot egg and herb infusions and obvious goodness has come from noting what’s within, not suggestions from without.
-I am heartened.
+On another day I may well have followed the innkeeper’s recommendation due to it simply being my only instruction.
+Thankfully, this time at least, mental chatter and rigidity have given way to feeling.
+Slurping all this heartening egg, herb and obvious goodness has come from noting what’s within, not suggestions from without.

-Back in my room though the traditional wood panelling and patterned ceiling foment some doubt.
+Back in my room however the traditional wood panelling and patterned ceiling foment some self-doubt.
 Am I paying more than necessary for this preliminary night’s stay?
-Decades-old memories had inspired me to choose midwestern neighborhood grace and tranquility over a more expensive downtown hotel or less expensive guesthouse room.
+Decades-old memories inspired me to choose midwestern neighborhood grace and tranquility over a more expensive downtown hotel or less expensive guesthouse room.
 The thought was to calm and encourage me the night before the conference.
-Why, thank for your kindness, earlier me; it is indeed very nice and now I realize is the time to simply revel in your thoughtfulness.
+Well, thank for your kindness; it is indeed very nice.

 Before the Conference